oneir0mancer/face_detection_recognition/README.md

 ## Network architecture
 ![Scheme](docs/scheme.png)

 Network architecture is based on YOLO.
 DarkNet backbone is replaced with much more popular ResNet.
-Bbox attributes are separated from class probabilities and, furthermore, an additional layer for face embeddings added.
-This will help implemend things like ArcFace or Triplet loss in the future.
+Bbox attributes are separated from class probabilities and, furthermore, an additional layer for face embeddings is added.
+This will help to implement things like ArcFace or Triplet loss in the future.

 ## Training
 The training process is much similar to YOLO training.
 Loss function is constructed similatly.

 ![Здесь формула, описывающая loss](docs/loss.png)

-The difference is that I use smooth L1 loss for localization loss, binary cross-entropy for confidence loss and cross-entropy for classification loss.
+The difference is that I use `smooth L1 loss` for localization loss, `binary cross-entropy` for confidence loss and `cross-entropy` for classification loss.

 Training code is based on [this repo](https://github.com/eriklindernoren/PyTorch-YOLOv3).

 ## Results
-This network wos trained and compared against traditional dlib + ResNet34 pipeline.
+This network wos trained and compared against traditional `dlib + ResNet34` pipeline.

 |              | dlib + ResNet34 | Described net |
 | ------------ | --------------- | -------- |